Spiced Pineapple Rum Punch.

 Last Christmas I made a spiced pear and pineapple cider cocktail with the Koloa Kaua’i Spice rum.
 It was by far my favorite cocktail of the season.
 The pear cider was in very small production at a local farm that I buy it from, but pear juice cocktail worked just as well for it.
 This year they only had apple cider which goes really well in that cocktail too.

-To add to the spice profile of this cocktail I rimmed the glasses in cinnamon sugar.
-I also am a big fan of making my own juices fresh for cocktails.
-So for these I blended up fresh pineapple and juiced navel oranges.
+You can use bottled or fresh.
+I use orange and pineapple juices here and a little lime juice.
+I am a big fan of making my own fresh juices for cocktails.
 I strained the juices to make them less frothy and to get rid of any excess pulp, but you can leave as is if you want.

 Mix the juices and rum together and keep chilled until ready to use.
 You don’t want to add the soda and ginger ale until serving because they will go flat and the fizz is a fun part of this punch.
 This recipe makes a large pitcher of punch for a party.